webchick/webchick.tech/cmgvy2kce000202lbc6q3d89s.md

 * **Organizational Updates**: It’s important that the people in your reporting chain are aware and up to speed on what you’re doing (and when they can expect things), as well as others in your org to be aware of places for interlock / collaboration.
 In our company, this is done through the weekly **Marketing Update meeting**, as well as selective cross-posts from our channel into **#topic-marketing** (and/or #topic-sales, #topic-product, etc.)

-* **Asset Library**: When our team “ships” something (e.g. blog post, code example, video, event, slide deck, workshop…) it gets logged in a central **Marketing Calendar** project which is syndicated to the company wiki and calendar for org-wide visibility.
+* **Asset Library**: When our team “ships” something (e.g. blog post, code example, video, event, slide deck, workshop…) it gets logged in a central **Marketing Calendar** project which is syndicated to the company wiki and a calendar for org-wide visibility.

 * **Newsletter**: Finally, it’s a good idea once a month to put out some more formal comms around your work that wraps those micro-updates and “ships” with some narrative about why we did those things and the impact that they had.
 We publish a **Monthly DevRel Update** to the whole company that covers our metrics, notable wins, and a preview of what’s coming up next.